cameronpit/Unblocker/GUIDE.md

 [_Unblock Me_](http://itunes.apple.com/us/app/unblock-me/id315021242?mt=8) is a puzzle app by [Kiragames](http://www.kiragames.com/).
 The puzzle consists of a “board” whose size is 6 units by 6 units.
 The board can be thought of as being divided into 36 squares or “tiles,” where each tile is 1 unit by 1 unit.
 On the board are some blocks.
 The size of each block, expressed as "width x height",  is either 2x1 or 3x1 or 1x2 or 1x3.
 “Horizontal” blocks (2x1 or 3x1) can only move left or right, and “vertical” blocks (1x2 or 1x3) can only move up or down.
 A block can never overlap or pass through another block, and must stay completely on the board.

-There is one special 2x1 block in the third row called the “prisoner” which is colored differently from the other blocks.
+There is one special 2x1 block in the third\* row called the “prisoner” which is colored differently from the other blocks.
 The object of the puzzle is to move the prisoner to the right end of its row so that it can escape through the “escape chute,” which is an opening in the board adjacent to the right end of the prisoner’s row.

+\* Note: In the _Unblocker_ prgram the third row is row number 2, since rows and columns are numbered starting with 0.

 Moving a block constitutes a move.
 For example, in the puzzle shown in Figure 1 the 1x3 block in the first column has two possible moves: _down 1 tile_ or _down 2 tiles_.
 The red block (the "prisoner") has one possible move: _left 1 tile_.
 The 1x2 block in the fourth column has no possible moves.